Published April 5, 2022

 Prescription Medications

 Take a look at the side effects of any prescription medications that you happen to be taking at this time.
 There is a decent chance that at least one of them has the side effect of causing watery eyes.
 If that is true of your medications, then you may be experiencing that as a side effect.
-If the symptoms remain persistent and/or worsen, then you should get it checked out.
+If the symptoms persist and/or worsen, you should consult a doctor.

 Cancer Can Start In One Part Of The Body And Spread To Another